-- Rolling out the e-learning packages for all key employees - Promotion of the Strategy and related policies such as the Whistleblowing Policy (para 2.10) - 2.13 Our Audit Universe and Audit Needs Assessment continue to be reviewed during each quarter to ensure topics remain relevant and that new topics are considered on a risk assessed basis. - 2.14 Norfolk Audit Services makes every effort to reduce its carbon footprint.
-More details are described in Appendix B, Section 4 (4.2) - 2.15 Satisfaction Questionnaires are issued with draft reports and when grant certification work is completed.
+- 2.15 Our Audit Universe and Audit Needs Assessment continue to be reviewed during each quarter to ensure topics remain relevant and that new topics are considered on a risk assessed basis. - 2.16 Norfolk Audit Services makes every effort to reduce its carbon footprint.

+More details are described in Appendix B, Section 4 (4.2) - 2.17 Satisfaction Questionnaires are issued with draft reports and when grant certification work is completed.
 We have received positive feedback for 6 responses in the quarter ending 1st January 2018 30th June 2018, as shown at Appendix B, 5.2.5.
 We will continue to stress to clients how important feedback is to us to seek to improve response rates.
-We will also be reviewing the client feedback process during 2018/19 and considering if there is a better way of obtaining client feedback. - 2.16 Supporting notes and Technical Details for this report appear at Appendix B, for reference only.
+We will also be reviewing the client feedback process during 2018/19 and considering if there is a better way of obtaining client feedback. - 2.18 Supporting notes and Technical Details for this report appear at Appendix B, for reference only.

-2.17 Other relevant information
+Other relevant information

-External Review of compliance with the Public Sector Internal Auditing Standards (PSIAS) - Status is Current

-2.18 It is a requirement that every five years an independent external review of our compliance with the PSIAS is undertaken.
+- 2.19 External Review of compliance with the Public Sector Internal Auditing Standards (PSIAS) Status is Current - 2.20 It is a requirement that every five years an independent external review of our compliance with the PSIAS is undertaken.
 CIPFA Services were commissioned to undertake this review in early May 2017.
 The review identified no areas of non-compliance with the Standards that would affect the overall scope or operation of internal audit activity.
-Nine out of the eleven recommendation are completed, one is in progress and the actions

-- for one is not due to be completed yet.
-Eight of the eleven suggestions are completed, two are in progress and the actions for one are not due yet. - 2.19 A self-review of the quality of audit files completed in quarters 1 and 2 is due to take place in quarter 3 as part of our ongoing Quality Assurance Improvement Plan.
+Nine out of the eleven recommendation are completed, one is in progress and the actions for one is not due to be completed yet.
+Eight of the eleven suggestions are completed, two are in progress and the actions for one are not due yet. - 2.21 A self-review of the quality of audit files completed in quarters 1 and 2 is due to take place in quarter 3 as part of our ongoing Quality Assurance Improvement Plan.
 The results of this self-review will be shared with the Executive Director of Finance and Commercial Services and the Team for action.
-Currently, Managers are actively involved in reviewing audit working papers as of the implementation of improvements in the recording of audit work.

-2.20 LGPS Pooling Update
+2.22 LGPS Pooling Update